 (g) For purposes of any Transaction in which paper or pulp is the relevant Commodity, the phrase "within 30 calendar days" in line 5 of Section 7.3 of the Commodity Definitions shall be replaced by the phrase "within 40 calendar days."

-(h) For purposes of any Transaction in which the relevant Commodity is traded in a market that is less liquid than other OTC derivatives markets, Party B recognizes that (i) such market is less liquid than other OTC derivatives markets; (ii) it may be more difficult for it to obtain quotations from a marketmaker or other dealer that is not a party to the Transaction and consequently to establish an independent value for the Transaction; (iii) any prices or terms quoted by Party A for entering into, modifying, or terminating a Transaction, although based upon what Party A believes to be a commercially reasonable valuation methodology, may be different than if this market were more mature and liquid; and (iv) any valuations which may be provided by Party A do not necessarily reflect Party A’s internal bookkeeping or theoretical model-based valuations of the Transaction and may reflect other factors, including without limitation the creditworthiness of a counterparty, costs of carry, use of capital, and profit.
+(h) For purposes of any Transaction in which the relevant Commodity is traded in a market that is less liquid than other OTC derivatives markets, Party B recognizes that (i) such market is less liquid than other OTC derivatives markets; (ii) it may be more difficult for it to obtain quotations from a marketmaker or other dealer that is not a party to the Transaction and consequently to establish an independent value for the Transaction; (iii) any prices or terms quoted by Party A for entering into, modifying, or terminating a Transaction, although based upon what Party A believes to be a commercially reasonable valuation methodology, may be different than if this market were more mature and liquid; and (iv) any valuations which may be provided by Party A do not necessarily reflect Party A’s internal bookkeeping or theoretical model-based valuations of the Transaction and may reflect other factors, including without limitation the creditworthiness of a counterparty, costs of carry, use of capital, and profit; provided however, that Party B may dispute any such valuations or calculations.

 EXECUTED effective as of the date first written above.